 Dave decides he can afford to lift the barrage anyway as he's now ready to close with me.
 On his right he moves up to the orchard wall and neutralises my JoP.
 I decide to use my CoC dice to move it and he uses his CoC dice to interrupt.
 He activates the section behind the wall and comes over it onto the JoP and into close combat range of my lone senior leader.
 The odds are not good and although my leader goes down valiantly, it's another blow to force morale and it drops to three.

 Dave now ends the turn and captures my JoP at which point it's very clear which way this game has swung.
-After last week's success the Paras are a chastened force.
+After the success of the previous game the Paras are a chastened force.
 I made the fatal mistake of putting too much store on a single event.
-To succeed my initial deployment really needed to have two phases of devastating effect on his sections in the field.
+To succeed, my initial deployment really needed to have two phases of devastating effect on his sections in the field.
 I didn't even come close and instead was on the receiving end of devastating firepower myself.

-Unlike last week, Dave took his time and worked his way around me.
+Unlike the previous encounter, Dave took his time and worked his way around me.
 He was patient and waited for the right moments and he used his support well.
 I was the complete opposite and paid the price.